|

 Here we have a view of the Hauptbahnhof in Leipzig, Germany.
 The picture is of the tram stop outside.
 Most Leipzig tram routes pass here.
 This camera, which automatically updates once per minute, is provided by Leipziger Verkehrsbetriebe (LVB) GmbH, the city transport authority.

 This camera is in Mannheim, Germany.
 It shows the Wasserturm (water tower) in the centre of the town.
 Trams on various routes pass below on the tracks to the left of the view.
-Updating is frequent but you have to use the browser's refresh button to see it.
+There is a shot every 10 minutes with the views archived over the previous few days.

 This camera looks down onto Maximiliansbrücke in Munich (München), Germany.
 Tram route 19 runs along here.
 The image is updated every 5 minutes but you will need to use refresh on your browser.
 Clicking on the picture gives a larger image.